docker-training/fundamentals-final-win/README.md

 # Tools needed:

-This is a .NET Framework web application, you need Visual Studio 2017 and a Windows OS to be able to build and run this application.
+This is a .NET Core web app, that was build on a Windows 10 workstation with Visual Studio 2017 running a local SQL Server Express instance.